collective/collective.contentrules.mustread/README.rst

 There is a csv export (`@@read-statistic-csv`) that lists all mustread records (useful as audit-log or doing advanced spreadsheet-magic).

-..
-XXX add action for this view (in portal level?)

 Setup a reminder